Pi4J/pi4j.github.io/content/getting-started/crowpi/_index.md

 GITHUB PROJECT: [https://github.com/Pi4J/pi4j-example-crowpi](https://github.com/Pi4J/pi4j-example-crowpi)
 {{% /notice %}}

-For this example we are going to use a [CrowPi, which is a starter kit build into a laptop-housing](https://www.elecrow.com/crowpi.html).
+For this example we are going to use a [CrowPi, which is a starter kit in a laptop-housing](https://www.elecrow.com/crowpi.html).
-Of course, you can get any electronics starter kit for this purpose or buy some separate components.
+Of course, you can get any electronics starter kit for this purpose or buy separate components.
 That's the fun of
 electronics: components are inexpensive and easy to find on ebay or one of the many web shops.

 {{< gallery >}}